AurelienNioche/DuffysResponse/to_do.md

 ## Plans

-* Forward RL model: correlations for between gamma and speculation frequency
+* Forward RL model: correlations between gamma and speculation frequency

 * Make play best model with best parameters for each agent against KW agents and check if level of speculation is the same.